 Eleanor Roosevelt was a sociopolitical force in her own right.
 Did she and FDR cross swords?

 Eleanor was typically to the left of FDR on social issues, such as race.
-She would tell liberals that he was on their side in his heart but the conservatives in Congress wouldn’t let him do more; he would tell those conservatives that she spoke for her-self, and who can control the missus?
+She would tell liberals that he was on their side in his heart but the conservatives in Congress wouldn’t let him do more; he would tell those conservatives that she spoke for herself, and who can control the missus?

-How did your views on FDR change in the course of writing?
+Did your views on FDR change in the course of writing?

 I came to believe he was a political genius.
 He almost single-handedly transformed American’s expectations of their government at home and of their country abroad.
 We still live in the world he created.